-Each of the controlling shareholders of the Company, namely Mr. Ke Wentuo and Smart Port, has confirmed to the Company of his or its compliance with the non-compete undertakings provided to the Company under the Deed of Non-competition (as defined in the Prospectus).
-The independent non-executive Directors of the Company have reviewed the status of compliance and confirmed that all the undertakings under the Deed of Non-competition have been complied with by the controlling shareholders.
+Each of the controlling shareholders of the Company (the "Controlling Shareholders"), namely Mr Ke Wentuo and Smart Port, has confirmed to the Company of his or its compliance with the non-compete undertakings provided to the Company under the Deed of Non-competition (as defined in the prospectus of our Company dated 14 May 2010).
+The independent non-executive Directors of the Company have reviewed the status of compliance and confirmed that all the undertakings under the Deed of Non-competition have been complied with by the Controlling Shareholders.